uraimo/buildSwiftOnARM/README.md

+_This repository is being updated to move to Swift 4.1, check out the 3.1.1 branch for the previous release._

 # Building Swift on ARM

 A few, very simple, bash scripts to clone, configure and build Swift on ARM devices.